A Homily by Fr. Robert Altier

 Delivered on August 15, 2003.
 As we celebrate today the glorious solemnity of the Assumption of the Blessed Virgin Mary, we have to recognize the importance of this feast and why we hold it in such honor.
 We hear in the second reading about Jesus being raised from the dead, and that following from Him will be each person in their proper order.
 When we think about Our Lord, Saint Paul makes very clear that He is the new Adam, and that just as death came through man so the resurrection of the dead will come through man also.
 Jesus is the first to rise from the dead, just as the sin that our first parents committed was ultimately the sin of Adam.

-The Dignity of the Human Body - A Homily (2005) by Fr.
+Feast of the Assumption - A Homily (2004) by Fr.
 Robert Altier

 Shunoyo Home | Lectionary Sermons | General Essays | Articles | eBooks | Our Faith | Church Fathers | Prayers | Library - Home